 National Board Certification Track

 Instructional Design for Understanding- Consider instructional planning and design as a strategic educational process for impacting student learning and achievement.
 Learn research-based frameworks that have proven effective to enable all individuals to gain knowledge, skills and enthusiasm for learning, and design instruction projects to meet the ever-changing educational landscape of the 21st century across all grade levels K-12.

-Assessing for Understanding – Explore current trends and proven practices in educational assessment.
+Assessment and Accountability in the Context of Student Learning – Explore current trends and proven practices in educational assessment.
 Participants will design and evaluate a variety of approaches recommended for both traditional and alternative assessment of student growth and achievement.

 Cultural and Technological Awareness in the Context of Global Education – Make a critical examination of the meaning of being an educated American in a changing world, and effectively educating culturally, ethnically, racially diverse and differently able students to meet demands of the 21st century.
 Complete a critical review of the role of technology as a key element in the changing picture of education globally, and the role of educators as agents of reform as intelligent consumers of emerging technology in the classrooms.

 The U.S. Bureau of Labor Statistics anticipates 13 percent growth in jobs for instructional coordinators through 2022.
 This represents an increase of about 18,500 positions.
 Growth in the field is anticipated to mirror schools’ growing focus on evaluating and improving curricula and instruction.
 For more information about work environment, pay and other considerations, visit www.bls.gov/ooh/education-training-and-library/instructional-coordinators.htm (U.S. Government Occupational Outlook Handbook - Instructional Coordinators).